Do you feel special when you’re pregnant? Well, step aside because a baby is here and people love babies.

 Not only should you stagger these people, but try and get them to bring you food.
-I featured a brilliant website called Meal Baby where people can pick a date where they bring you a meal.
+I featured a brilliant website called Meal Train where people can pick a date when they bring you a meal.
 Not only do you get a dinner that you don’t have to cook, but you get to decide what dates are available so you can control the flow of people.
-Have them pop it over or sit down and share it with them, either way, they get a baby fix and you get some lasagna.
+Have them pop it over or sit down and share it with them; either way, they get a baby fix and you get some lasagna.
 I say win-win.

 Sometimes people think it’s nice to pop in to see how a new mother is doing if they haven’t had an immediate response to a message they left an hour ago.
 This actually isn’t too bad for the people you can tell to “shut up” because you can tell them if it isn’t a good time and their feelings won’t get hurt.
 For the rest of the population, it is not cool to arrive unannounced at a new parent’s front door because there is no telling what kind of Stephen King nightmare is going on that day.